GeospatialPython/pyshp/README.md

 	>>> w.null()
 	>>> w.close()
 	>>> # To read back the files you could call the "StringIO.getvalue()" method later.

+#### Writing Shapefiles Using the Context Manager

+The "Writer" class automatically closes the open files and writes the final headers once it is garbage collected.
+In case of a crash and to make the code more readable, it is nevertheless recommended you do this manually by calling the "close()" method:

+	>>> w.close()

+Alternatively, you can also use the "Writer" class as a context manager, to ensure open file objects are properly closed and final headers written once you exit the with-clause:

+	>>> with shapefile.Writer("shapefiles/test/contextwriter") as w:
+	... 	w.field('field1', 'C')
+	... 	pass

 #### Setting the Shape Type